google/chrome-ssh-agent/README.md

    and enter the PEM-encoded private key.
    ![Add key](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-add.png)
    If you use Chrome Sync, configured keys will be synced to your account and available across your devices.
-Only the encrypted form of the private key is synced.
+Only the raw PEM-encoded private key you entered will be synced.
+That is, if you entered an encrypted private key, the encrypted private key will be synced.
+If you entered an unencrypted private key, the unencrypted private key will be synced.
 3. Click the 'Load' button and enter the key's passphrase to load the key into the SSH agent.
    ![Enter passphrase](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-passphrase.png)